ControlR.ApiClient 0.23.17

 • Built-in support for dependency injection

-• Static builder pattern for quick setup
+• Static builder pattern for scenarios where dependency injection is not available

 • Efficient HTTP connection management via IHttpClientFactory